-To be eligible for federal and/or state financial aid:
+To be eligible for federal and/or state financial aid a student must:

-- a student must be a U.S. citizen, or a permanent resident of the U.S., or an eligible non-citizen - in most cases a student must have financial need as determined by the results of a processed FAFSA - a student must not owe an overpayment on any Title IV educational grant or be in default on a Title IV educational loan, and must maintain satisfactory academic progress - full-time students receive priority consideration for campus-based funds
+- Be admitted to Northwest University - Be a U.S. citizen, or a permanent resident of the U.S., or an eligible non-citizen - Have financial need for need-based state or federal aid (need is determined by the results of a processed FAFSA) - Not owe an overpayment on any Title IV educational grant or be in default on a Title IV educational loan - Maintain satisfactory academic progress

+Full-time students receive priority consideration for campus-based funds.